print

 For we have not followed cunningly devised fables, when we made known unto you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty.
 (2Pet.
 1:16)

-Here, this leading apostle asserts without ambiguity that he knew Jesus and was an eyewitness to His appearing.
-Why shouldn’t Peter make this assertion?
-His own words as well as the testimony of others declare that Peter knew well this man called Jesus.
-It is also important to understand that the stories concerning Peter’s association with Jesus were less than flattering.
-On more than one occasion, Jesus chastised Peter for his lack of faith and at one time, when Peter was asserting the strength of his loyalty, Jesus informed him that Satan could grind him into powder (Lk .22:31) – not very flattering words considering Peter was one of the premier leaders in the New Testament.
+It is also important to understand that some of the stories concerning Peter’s association with Jesus were less than flattering.
+On more than one occasion, Jesus chastised him for his lack of faith and at one time, when Peter was asserting the strength of his loyalty, Jesus informed him that Satan could grind him into powder (Lk .22:31) – not very flattering words considering Peter was one of the premier leaders in the New Testament.

 However, despite some characterizations that show Peter’s human weaknesses, his words are unshakable.
 He knew Jesus personally and he declared that fact without apology.